 You are cordially invited to a party.
 An After Party.

 Your children are growing up.
-They’re heading out of the nest and all those years of love and sacrifice, cooking and cleaning, disciplining and discipling–are coming to an unceremonious end.
+They’re heading out of the nest, and all those years of love and sacrifice, cooking and cleaning, disciplining and taking time to disciple your children–are coming to an unceremonious end.

 This is your invitation to Act 2:

 To Motherhood: The After Party.

 - Date and Time: After your children leave the nest.

 When I got my invitation, the mom of an only daughter, it hit me like a ton of bricks.

 So this is what an empty nest looks like.

 Thoughts and questions swirled in my head.
 “Is this it?
 Seriously?
 They just pack up and go, and that’s supposed to be okay?
 What am I supposed to do now?
 I poured out every ounce of myself for years on end, and this is what I get?
 A silent house?
 Nothing to do?
 No purpose, no point….no noise??”

 I felt like I’d hit a brick wall or a dead end.
 I didn’t plan for this.